DennisMMugambi/Apache-AGE-Test/Q2README.md

 ## How to Compile

 1. Make sure you have GCC (GNU Compiler Collection) installed on your system.
 If you need a step by step guide you can follow this link [Install GCC](https://www.guru99.com/c-gcc-install.html) and navigate to the section that corresponds to your operating system.
-2. Save the source code in a file named "fibonacci.c".
+2. Download and ensure source code is saved in a file named "Question2.c".
-3. Open a terminal or command prompt and navigate to the directory where you saved the "fibonacci.c" file.
+3. Open a terminal or command prompt and navigate to the directory where you saved the "Question2.c" file.
 4. Run the following command to compile the code:

-    gcc -o fibonacci fibonacci.c
+    gcc -o fibonacci Question2.c

 ## How to Run